 CMP 394 Special Topics in Computer Science (1 to 4 credits).
 Explorers a theoretical or practical topic proposed by the faculty beyond what is offered in existing courses.
 Can be repeated for credit.
-Prerequisite: topic specific.
+Prerequisites: sophomore standing and topic specific.
+Lab/Tech fee may apply.